aimeos/aimeos-docs/src/manual/services.md

 authorize (boolean, optional)
 : Use "1" if you want to get an authorization first and capture the payment after the parcel has been dispatched or the product delivered according to the delivery status of the order.
 Leave this setting out for immediate payments

+createtoken (boolean, optional)
+: Use "1" to enable token based payments for subscriptions (must be supported by the payment provider)

 onsite (boolean, optional)
 : Use "1" if payment gateway requires that payment details are collected locally